Dialovos/CS2-Labs/README.md

-CS2 Lab for Northeast State Community College
+CS2 Lab for Northeast State Community College in the spring 2025 semester